ibm-cloud-architecture/refarch-asset-analytics/docs/cassandra/readme.md

   <version>3.1.4</version>
 </dependency>
 ```
-The code is CassandraRepo.java and basically connect to the Cassandra cluster when the DAO class is created...
+The DAO code is `CassandraRepo.java` and it basically connects to the Cassandra cluster when the DAO class is created...
 ```
 Builder b = Cluster.builder().addContactPoints(endpoints);
 cluster = b.build();
 session = cluster.connect();
 ```
+The trick is in the endpoints name.
+We externalize this setting in a configuration properties and use the cassandra-svc name when deploy in ICP.

-it is possible also to create keyspace and tables by API if they do not exist by building CQL query string and use the session.execute(aquery) method.
+It is possible also to create keyspace and tables by API if they do not exist by building CQL query string and use the session.execute(aquery) method.
 See [this section below](#use-cassandra-java-api-to-create-objects)

-then it offers a set operations to support Asset CRUD operations.

 ## Define Assets Table Structure with CQL
 Using the csql tool we can create space and table.
 To use `cqlsh` connect to cassandra pod: